 - Characters – All three characters suffer from madness and gloom, more than likely brought on by the gloominess of the setting.

 - American Romanticism – Poe’s fascination with death and the supernatural permeates the story.

+Next, we will talk about Edgar Allan Poe House of Usher symbolism.
 Most of the symbolism in “The Fall of the House of Usher” is internal.